 Ph.D., Organizational Behavior and Entrepreneurship, University of Wisconsin-Madison M.B.A., Entrepreneurial Skills, Texas Tech University B.S., Sociology, Honors College Graduate, University of Houston, University Park

 Eden S. Blair has been at Bradley University since 2007.
-She is currently an associate professor of entrepreneurship.
+She is currently a professor of entrepreneurship.
 Her work experience includes completing two years of National Service through the AmeriCorps National Civilian Community Corps and co-founding and working with various non-profit ventures.
 Dedicated to her community, Eden is a board member of Grafelman Farms Animal Rescue and the Peoria County Board member for District 6.
 Eden advises students from across campus on business formation and ideation.
 She sits on numerous advising boards for social ventures and governmental agencies.

 Eden teaches courses in new venture creation, entrepreneurial creativity and social entrepreneurship.
 With a strong belief that all students can be entrepreneurial, Eden teaches students from all five colleges on campus within her courses and as modules in other courses.
 These courses are designed to minimize the risk of failure when starting a business or social enterprise.

 ENT 281 The Entrepreneurial Career

 Research interests include entrepreneurial cognition, unconscious entrepreneurial behavior, and legal issues of entrepreneurship.